joshradin/flow-rs/README.md

-# `flow-rs`
+# `jobflow`

-Do ordered tasks concurrently and easily.
+Do ordered jobs concurrently and easily.